Many people feel tired or run-down at some point during the day. A lack of energy could affect your daily activities and make you less productive.

-Lastly, edamame contains great amounts of molybdenum, which acts as a stimulus for enzymes and assists in the breakdown of nutrients to use as energy (61).
+Lastly, edamame contains great amounts of molybdenum, which acts as a stimulus for enzymes and assists in the breakdown of nutrients for energy (59).

 Besides being a great and inexpensive source of protein, lentils are a good source of nutrients and help boost energy levels.

 The fiber in lentils promotes slow stomach emptying and more controlled increases in blood sugar levels.
 Therefore, you will not only feel full for longer after you eat them, but you can also expect steady energy levels (61).

 Additionally, lentils can increase your energy levels by replenishing your stores of folate, manganese, zinc and iron.
 These nutrients assist in the effective production of energy in cells and breakdown of nutrients for the release of energy (10, 58, 62, 63).

 Avocados are considered to be a superfood because of all their significant health benefits.

 For example, they’re rich in healthy fats and fiber.
 About 84% of the healthy fats in avocados come from monounsaturated and polyunsaturated fatty acids (64).

 Additionally, the fiber in avocados accounts for 80% of their carbohydrate content, which can help maintain steady energy levels (64).

 Oranges are famous for their high vitamin C content.
 One orange can provide as much as 106% of the RDI for vitamin C (66).

 Additionally, oranges contain antioxidant compounds that can provide protection from oxidative stress (67).